inform-us/requirements_specifications/informus/rules/POM DrEaMing.md

 Numerator = sum of patients achieving (1) above i.e. all three flowsheets documented between 00:00 and 23:59

-Denominator = total number of patients present on unit (based on MRNs) between 00:00 and 23:59
+Denominator = total number of patients present on unit (based on CSNs) between 00:00 and 23:59

 Calculate weekly percentage for each unit T06 and WMS.

 Plot an SPC chart for each respective unit: y-axis = weekly percentage; x-axis = time

+Denominator (n) for process limits = number of patients present on unit (based on CSNs) between 00:00 and 23:59.